ZRaup/Zachary-Raup/TOI4153_port.md

+The following subproject was pressented at the 241st AAS (American Astronomical Society) as pasrt of the 'Follow-up Observations Toward the Confirmation of TESS Transiting Exoplanet Candidates' presentation.

 # Utilizing MCMC to Explore the Parameter Space of an Exoplanet
 ###### By: Zachary Raup
 ###### Research Advisor: Dr. Phillip Reed